csababarta/memory-baseliner/README.md

 ## Requirements
 This script was written in python3
-This script uses volatility version 3 as a library
+This script uses volatility version 3 as a library and must be copied into the folder where vol.py resides.

 ## Installation / setup
 Copy the following files into the directory where vol.py (version 3) resides.